Jorenar/blog/_posts/2023-02-19-less-known-c.md

 caveats; heck, it's not even strictly exclusive to C - there are madlads [using it in conjunction with e.g. JavaScript](https://www.nongnu.org/espresso/js-cpp.html).

-Luckily for me, [Lewis "Hirrolot" Pearson](https://hirrolot.github.io/) - author of aforementioned Metalang99, already prepared [awesome-c-preprocessor](https://github.com/Hirrolot/awesome-c-preprocessor) list with sane and insane deeds possible to do in C preprocessor.
+Luckily for me, [Lewis Pearson](https://hirrolot.github.io/) - author of aforementioned Metalang99, already prepared [awesome-c-preprocessor](https://github.com/Hirrolot/awesome-c-preprocessor)
+list with sane and insane deeds possible to do in C preprocessor.